 - Referring families to private tutors as needed

-- Communicating with the Counseling Resource Center at the Pebble Beach Campus to facilitate a smooth transition to the high school
+- Communicating with the Learning Center at the Pebble Beach Campus to facilitate a smooth transition to the high school

 The Stevenson School library is a comprehensive system spanning two campuses, designed to introduce students to the world of reading and research and to instill in them a delight in learning as they reach for academic success.
 To visit the online library, click here.